Vivek-04022001/documentation/docs/deployment/caching/enable.md

 ## Troubleshooting

-When the caching control panel is not there, there can be various reasons for this:
+When the caching control panel isn't there, there can be various reasons for this:

--   If your installation doesn't load the `Plone` package, but only `Products.CMFPlone`, then `plone.app.caching` is not included.
+-   If your installation doesn't load the `Plone` package, but only `Products.CMFPlone`, then `plone.app.caching` isn't included.
--   If the package *is* included, but you add a Plone Site using the advanced form and disable caching, then the control panel is not there.
+-   If the package *is* included, but you add a Plone Site using the advanced form and disable caching, then the control panel isn't there.

 If you want to install it in an existing Plone Site: